Idera Pharmaceuticals Inc. (IDRA)'s Financial Results Comparing With Immunic Inc. (NASDAQ:IMUX) | New Business Observer

 |83.31%

-For the past year Idera Pharmaceuticals Inc. had bearish trend while Immunic Inc. had bullish trend.
+For the past year Idera Pharmaceuticals Inc. has -2.53% weaker performance while Immunic Inc. has 83.31% stronger performance.

 Summary